ostreedev/ostree/docs/manual/formats.md

 [bsdiff](https://github.com/mendsley/bsdiff) that most notably works well on executable code.

-The current delta compiler scans for files with maching basenamesin each commit that have a similar size, and attempts a bsdiff between them.
+The current delta compiler scans for files with matching basenames in each commit that have a similar size, and attempts a bsdiff between them.
 (It would make sense later to have a build system provide a hint for this - for example, files within a same package).

 A generated bsdiff is included in the payload blob, and applying it is an instruction.

 ## Fallback objects

 It's possible for there to be large-ish files which might be resistant